 To be fair, the combat and essential gameplay is fantastic.
 It very much has the look and feel of the Ace Combat games pre-Assault Horizon but makes use of modern graphical technologies to give the environments more detail and add a plethora of new weather effects.
 Clouds obscure your vision, winds impact on steering and the sun’s gross incandescence is suitably celebrated.

 However once you look past the look and feel of the game it all starts to lose a little altitude.
-Take the game’s story, clearly someone put a lot of effort into it as there are many full motion cut-scenes and missions are saturated with related radio chatter, but somehow it manages to be heroically awful.
+Take the game’s story, clearly someone put a lot of effort into it as there are many elaborate and beautifully made cut-scenes and missions are saturated with related radio chatter, but somehow it manages to be heroically awful.
 Your mute, faceless pilot is ostensibly the hero but the game devotes most of its time to exploring the lives of a handful of specific individuals caught up in the conflict.
 Such an idea has great potential; it allows for more context, gives a human face to all the violence and can, repeat can, introduce some added stakes to the 20 missions that make up the campaign.

 Unfortunately this doesn’t happen, largely because the characters in question are interminably dull and spend inordinate amounts of time talking about irrelevant guff or otherwise going off on the kinds of awful pseudo-intellectual soliloquising that most of us had outgrown at age 12.
 The story bares all the festering wounds left by your classic JRPG hack writer.
 So of course there’s no blood or injury, but you’ll get no end of emotionally overwrought wailing about the horrors of war, and there’s a princess, because fucking of course there’d be.
 And she has all the charisma and depth of a fresh gob of spit on a pavement.